SVRTK/SVRTK/README.md

 SVR reconstruction package for MIRTK (https://biomedia.doc.ic.ac.uk/software/mirtk/) for fetal MRI motion correction including:
 - 3D brain
-- 4D heart and 5D heart flow
+- 4D whole fetal heart, including magnitude and blood flow reconstructions
 - 3D placenta

-The general pipeline for fetal brain reconstruction is based on  `reconstruction`  IRTK application (https://biomedia.doc.ic.ac.uk/software/irtk/).
+The general pipeline for fetal brain reconstruction is based on the  `reconstruction`  function in IRTK: https://biomedia.doc.ic.ac.uk/software/irtk/.

-4D Cardiac reconstruction code was ported from the original IRTK-based implementation by Joshua van Amerom: https://github.com/jfpva/irtk_cardiac4d.
+4D cardiac reconstruction code was ported from the original IRTK-based implementation by Joshua van Amerom: https://github.com/jfpva/irtk_cardiac4d.

 Installation
 ------------

 Please follow installation instructions in InstallationInstructions.txt file.

+Note, the software requires Ubuntu 16 or OS X. It is known to work on machines with >= 64G RAM (and/or >= 64G Swap) and >= 6 CPU cores.

 Run